Maximizer CRM vs Salesforce: Which CRM is Better?

 Maximizer starts at $65/user/month with no free plan.

 ZoomInfo Lite is free permanently with 10 monthly export credits.
-For a 10-person team needing a full CRM, Salesforce Starter costs $250/month vs. Maximizer at $650-$890/month, though Salesforce costs increase at higher tiers where sales intelligence features become available.
+For a 10-person team needing a full CRM, Salesforce Starter costs $250/month versus Maximizer at $650/month, though Salesforce costs increase substantially at higher tiers where sales intelligence features become available.
+ZoomInfo's cost is additive, not a replacement.

 Can ZoomInfo replace a CRM like Maximizer or Salesforce?